-TSW led a consultant team to develop a detailed corridor plan and implementation program for the City of Augusta, Georgia, that follows HUD guidelines and Livability Principles.
+TSW led a consultant team to develop a detailed corridor plan and implementation program for the City of Augusta, Georgia, known as the Augusta Sustainable Development Implementation Program, that follows HUD guidelines and Livability Principles.
 The corridor is a 4.5 mile north-south “spine” in the core of the city, which runs from downtown to the vacant Regency Mall area along 15th Street, Martin Luther King Jr. Boulevard, and Deans Bridge Road.
 The project entails four interrelated initiatives:

 - Creating a detailed plan and implementation program for a cluster of transit-oriented development neighborhoods along the corridor

 - Developing a detailed plan for a multi-modal transportation corridor

 - Revising current codes to facilitate higher-density, mixed-use and mixed-income development

 - Creating an implementation plan for green, affordable housing in the corridor

 The Augusta Sustainable Development Implementation Program focuses on creating higher density, mixed-use, and mixed-income infill developments in appropriate locations along the corridor, while protecting surrounding single-family neighborhoods.
 To support the redevelopment, the corridor will include transit, pedestrian, and bicycle enhancements to provide transportation options for people of all ages and incomes.